Hi, I’m Roberto Selbach Teixeira, a journeying software developer (and dad!) This is my little neck of the webs.

 - Intel WiDi – before Miracast, Chromecast, and AirPlay, there was WiDi, a technology to stream audo and video wirelessly.

 - Intel ME – yes, that one… can’t say much about it, except that I had fun working on it.

 - AMT – based on ME, this was a bit higher layer allowing for out-of-band administration of workstations.

 - SetApp – I left Intel to found this startup with a friend and fail miserably by running out of cash a few years later right when we were about to come out of beta.
 Worth for the experience though.
 Learned a lot about scalability, microservices, docker, and the like.

-- Coyote Lab – since 2017 I’ve working at an R&D lab set up in Canada by a French company specializing on mapping solutions.
+- Coyote Lab – Between 2017 and 2018 I’ve worked at an R&D lab set up in Canada by a French company specializing on mapping solutions.
 Mostly experimenting with solutions to scalability problems.